Update - May 24, 2013

 The financial aid office will be a valuable resource as you explore your off-campus program.
 You will want to talk with them about any additional fees that are associated with your program to determine if you are eligible for additional aid.
 You can reach them at: FINAID@messiah.edu.

-Messiah College students are permitted to use up to two semesters of institutional financial aid at a set of approved off-campus programs.
+Messiah College students are permitted to use up to one semester of institutional financial aid at a set of approved off-campus programs.
 A list of these programs is available from the Intercultural Office.
-A student who has used two semesters of institutional financial aid for off-campus programs can attend additional semesters of these programs, but the only financial aid available for those additional semesters would be from state, federal and other external sources.